moq-wg/moq-transport/draft-ietf-moq-transport.md

 other subscriptions in the same session.
 Lower numbers get higher priority.
 See {{priorities}}.

-* Delivery Order: Requests Objects for the subscription be delievered in Ascending (0x0) or Descending (0x1) order by group.
+* Group Order: Requests Objects for the subscription be delievered in Ascending (0x0) or Descending (0x1) order by group.
 See {{priorities}}.
 Values larger than 0x1 are a protocol error.